kriszyp/cbor-x/README.md

 This `encode` function will generate standard CBOR without any extensions that should be compatible with any standard CBOR parser/decoder.
 It will serialize JavaScript objects as CBOR `map`s by default.
 The `decode` function will deserialize CBOR `map`s as an `Object` with the properties from the map.
 The cbor-x package runs on any modern JS platform, but does have additional optimizations for NodeJS usage (and will use a node addon for performance boost as an optional dependency).

 ## Deno Usage
-CBOR modules are standard ESM modules and is registered in the deno.land registry at https://deno.land/x/cbor. can be loaded directly from deno.land (https://deno.land/x/cbor@v0.9.4/index.js).
+CBOR modules are standard ESM modules and is registered in the deno.land registry at https://deno.land/x/cbor. can be loaded directly from deno.land.
 The standard encode and decode functionality is available on Deno, like other platforms.

 ### Streams
 We can use the including streaming functionality (which further improves performance).
 The `EncoderStream` is a NodeJS transform stream that can be used to serialize objects to a binary stream (writing to network/socket, IPC, etc.), and the `DecoderStream` can be used to deserialize objects from a binary sream (reading from network/socket, etc.):